Snowflake-Labs/sfgrantreport/Readme.md

 # Snowflake Grant Report
 Snowflake Role-based Access Control (RBAC) offers customers powerful tools to configure authorization to secure their systems, including ability to build a hierarchy of roles and assign mix of granular permissions for combined effective permissions.
 For more information, see [Overview of Access Control](https://docs.snowflake.com/en/user-guide/security-access-control-overview.html).

 Snowflake Grant Report extracts Roles and Grants data from Snowflake and provides tabular and visual reports on the Role hierarchy and Grant assignments.
+The tool also provides ability to compare privilege configuration between two different reports, enabling analysis of privilege changes over time in same or even different accounts.

 ## Visualizing Role Hierarchy
 Visual representation of Role hierarchy and databases used by those Roles, with Roles color-coded to their type and location within the hierarchy, offering online graph visualization as well PNG, SVG and PDF versions.